mhoehle/hoehleatsu.github.io/_posts/2020-09-17-gaen_riskscoring.md

 ## The Risk Scoring

 A phone using the GAEN framework scans the immediate surroundings in regular time intervals[^2] using the [BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) protocol.
-Doing so the phone collects anonymous identifier keys of the devices  running BLE near you.
+Doing so, the phone collects anonymous identifier keys of the devices  running BLE near you.
 If a GAEN user is tested positive, they can voluntarily decide to upload their anonymous identifier keys to a server.
 With regular intervals the app on your phone downloads these keys and investigates whether there is a match between the keys you encountered and those available on the server.
 If there is a match, an algorithm decides based on attributes of the contact, e.g. duration, distance and infectiousness of the potential infector, whether the user should be displayed a warning about an increased risk for infection.
-It is this classification algorithm, which I am interested in.
+It is this classification algorithm I am interested in.

 Introducing mathematical notation, let $E$ be the set of encounters recorded by your phone during the last 14 days.
-We assume each entry $e\in E$ consists of attributes[^3] containing the identifier key of the phone you met, $\text{key}(e)$, (aka. *temporary exposure key* (TEK)), the calendar day the contact happened, $\text{date}(e)$, the duration of the contact, $\text{duration}(e)$, and the average attenuation of the signal during the contact, $\text{antennuation}(e)$.
+We assume each entry $e\in E$ consists of attributes[^3] containing the identifier key - also known as *temporary exposure key* (TEK) - of the phone you met, i.e. $\text{key}(e)$, the calendar day the contact happened, $\text{date}(e)$, the duration of the contact, $\text{duration}(e)$, and the average attenuation of the signal during the contact, $\text{antennuation}(e)$.
 The later serves as proxy for the distance between the two phones.

 Furthermore, the server contains the set of uploaded keys by CWA users, who tested positive for COVID-19 and who gave consent to upload their keys.
-Uploaded keys of test positives are also called *diagnosis keys* - technically they are however just TEKs.
-For simplicity we shall assume in this document that a phone is using one key per calendar day and that an upload of keys consists of the keys used on the day of upload and the previous 13 days[^4].
-Let $S$ denote the set of uploaded keys and for $s\in S$ let $\text{key}(s)$ denote the diagnosis key, $\text{day_valid}(s)$ the calendar day the key was in use and  $\text{TRL}(s)$ the transmission risk.
+Uploaded keys of test positives are also called *diagnosis keys* - technically they are  just TEKs.
+For simplicity we shall assume in this document that phones are using one key per calendar day and that an upload of keys consists of the keys used on the day of upload and the previous 13 days[^4].
+Let $S$ denote the set of uploaded keys on the server and for $s\in S$ let $\text{key}(s)$ denote the diagnosis key, $\text{day_valid}(s)$ the calendar day the key was in use and  $\text{TRL}(s)$ the transmission risk.
 The later is a numerical value for how infectious the potential infector was on $\text{day_valid}(s)$.
-For simplicity, in what follows we shall consider only the so called **level** of the duration, attenuation and transmission risk, which in the GAEN API is a discretized version of the continuous quantity represented by an integer between 0-8.
+For simplicity, in what follows, we shall consider only the so called **level** of the duration, attenuation and transmission risk, which in the GAEN framework is a discretized version of the continuous quantity represented by an integer between 0-8.

-We shall denote by $I$ the subset of $E$, which consists of keys known to have been positively tested for COVID-19, that is the keys have been uploaded to the server.
+We shall denote by $I$ the subset of $E$, which consists of keys known to have been positively tested for COVID-19, that is, the key was uploaded to the server.
 For simplicity we shall extend the elements of $E$ with additional information provided by the server about the key, i.e. we let
 $$
 I = \{ (e, s) : e \in E , s \in S , \text{key}(s) = \text{key}(e) \}.
 $$